ahmadrosid/pdfpintar/README.md

-## PDFPINTAR
+## PDFPintar

-pdfpintar is an AI web app to chat with PDFs created using Laravel and React.
+PDFPintar is an AI web application designed for interacting with PDFs.
+It's built using Laravel and React.

 ![demo.png](https://res.cloudinary.com/dr15yjl8w/image/upload/v1696665108/pdfpintar_ycqgqs.png)

 ## Installation

-If you want to install to your own VPS server you can follow this [instruction](server-setup.md), or you can [contact me](mailto:alahmadrosid@gmail.com) if you need a help to setup on your own VPS.
+To run PDFPintar on your own VPS server, follow the [instructions here](server-setup.md).
+If you need assistance with the setup, feel free to [contact me](mailto:alahmadrosid@gmail.com).

 **Local Development**

-The easiest way to run this project is using docker.
+The easiest way to run this project is by using Docker.

-After docker installed you can just start docker with `docker-compose`:
+Make sure you have Docker installed and then start it with `docker-compose`:

 ```bash
 docker-compose up -d

 ```

-Then run database migration:
+Next, run the database migration:

 ```bash
 docker-compose exec server php artisan migrate
 ```

-If you are working with the UI stuff make sure to run vite dev.
+If you are working on the UI, make sure to run Vite dev:

 ```bash
 npm run dev
 ```

+## Contributing

+Contributions are welcome.
+Please open an issue before creating a pull request.

 ## LICENSE